 How often does autocorrect breathe down your neck when you type out emails or documentation?
 We might have it now, but before autocorrect was introduced, every little mistake had to be resolved manually, without the help of technology.
 So, we salute you, autocorrect; saving us from the grammar police since the early 90s.

 Autocorrect is actually a pretty fascinating little program.
 In particular, its manner of selecting the proper spelling and usage of a word is surprisingly complex.
 Autocorrect was originally created out of a system that had previously existed in Microsoft Word as a glossary.
 This glossary allows for the expansion of existing text, either with an established replacement text or even adding an image.

 Autocorrect was first established by Dean Hachamovitch, a former vice president of Microsoft.
 Hachamovitch (thankfully, autocorrect works on his name) realized that the glossary feature could be used to add more functionality to Microsoft Word.
 The first word which autocorrect targeted was teh, a common mistake that appears all over the place on both the Internet and even in professional environments.
 Hachamovitch created a script that could automatically fix this error by hitting the left arrow key and F3 simultaneously, but the concept later evolved to make the feature more “automatic.”
 Since English is very space-oriented language (we use a lot of spaces in our writing), autocorrect could be triggered upon hitting the spacebar; thus, making it much more convenient for everyone.

 Afterward, it was simply a matter of figuring out what the most commonly misspelled words were.
-Some of All Business Technologies favorite misspellings are as follows:
+Some of COMPANYNAME’s favorite misspellings are as follows: